coder0107git/gleam-thoughts/reference.md

-## Constants Aren't Immutable?
+## Constants/Variables Aren't Immutable?
-They actually are, you're probably seeing shadowing in effect.
+Actually, they are.
+You're reallying just seeing shadowing in effect.
+The original value isn't mutated, it's just hidden by another defintion by the same name farther down.
 Shadowing only affects local scope and doesn't mutate the orignal value.
-However, if it somehow turns out not to be shadowing, then please submit a bug report! 🥺🙏

 ## Does Gleam Have `X` Datastructure?
-This [blog post](https://mckayla.blog/posts/all-you-need-is-data-and-functions.html) that discuss this in a nice, clear, and concise way.
+This [blog post](https://mckayla.blog/posts/all-you-need-is-data-and-functions.html) explores why Gleam only has data and functions, and not a multitude of data-structures.

 ## InteliJ Support